What is quiet quitting: Definition, examples & top strategies to tackle it in 2024

 Picture this: employees disengaged, passion dwindling, and productivity on a downward spiral.
 The quiet quitting trend is the stealthy cousin of the more overt resignation, and it's creating ripples across offices in 2024.

-In this blog, we'll uncover the nuances of this workplace phenomenon, explore its repercussions, and equip you with strategies to combat it effectively.
+In this blog, we'll uncover the nuances of this workplace phenomenon, explore its repercussions, and equip you, successful managers with strategies to combat quiet quitting effectively.
 So, fasten your seatbelts as we dive into the realm of quiet quitting – where disengagement speaks louder than words.

 What is quiet quitting at work?